Sayan690/Nastycat/README.md

 NastyCat is a tool completely made using python for replacing NetCat utility.
 It uses the pwntools framework to do so.

-CREDIT - The concept of this tool is from Black Hat Python.
+CREDIT - The concept of this tool is from Black Hat Python by Justin Seitz.

 ## Features